arc-eng/cli/README.md

   --direct           🔄 Do not feed the rendered template as a prompt into PR
                      Pilot, but render it directly as output.
   -o, --output PATH  💾 Output file for the result.
-  --save-command     💾 Save the task parameters as a command in pilot-
+  --save-command     💾 Save the task parameters as a command for later use.
-                     commands.yaml
   --help             Show this message and exit.

 ```